-The “enigma island” of the Aegean Sea and its history
+The enigmatic island of the Aegean Sea and Its History

-The enigma island of the Aegean Arcipelago is only one part of the Greek history that is still being explored.
-It has, after all, such a rich past, that there’s always a new aspect to be explored.
-And all this is combined with landscapes of unparalleled beauty…
+The enigma island of the Aegean Archipelago is just one part of Greek history that is still being uncovered.
+It has a rich past that always reveals new aspects to explore.
+And it is also surrounded by stunning landscapes…